GrantGryczan/servecube/README.md

 # ServeCube
-A Node web framework optimized for websites and RESTful web services
+A modular Node web framework optimized for websites and RESTful web services for your development convenience